 Sounds True had outgrown its offices, and decided to design and construct its first new building in the Colorado Technology Center in Louisville, Colorado.
 The office is 13,100 square feet and features its own digital recording studio.

-Also this year, Sounds True embarked upon a partnership with the Andrew Weil Newsletter, and published Breathing with Dr. Andrew Weil.
+Sounds True embarked upon a partnership with the Andrew Weil Newsletter, and published Breathing with Dr. Andrew Weil.
 This program remains Sounds True's all-time bestseller.

 The first Sounds True listening stations arrived in retail stores, including booksellers, spas, and gift shops.
 This project began with 50 listening stations—by 2006, there were more than 700 in stores including Wild Oats, Whole Foods, and independent bookstores.